axibase/atsd/changelogs/2017_01/README.md

 Added support for meta fields in label-format (and series tooltips) to ensure that that `meta.metric.tag` and `meta.entity.tag` can be replaced with metadata values, loaded from the server.

-Meta-data examples are documented [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/metadata/).
+Meta-data examples are documented in the [Charts Documentation](https://github.com/axibase/charts/blob/master/configuration/meta-data.md).

 [ChartLab](https://apps.axibase.com/chartlab/506da7c3)